Sinclair Hood: Early life and education

-After Harrow, Hood studied Classics and Modern History and received a Master of Arts degree from Magdalen College, Oxford in 1938.
+After Harrow, Hood studied Classics and Modern History and received a Master of Arts degree from Magdalen College, Oxford, in 1938.
 During World War II he was a conscientious objector serving with the Civil Defence Service and Holborn Stretcher Party.
 At his mother's behest, he apprenticed to a Chiswick architect for a time, which Hood considered a "great help for [his] later career" in that he learned to measure and draw.
 After the war, in 1947, he received a Diploma in Prehistoric European Archaeology from the University of London, having been taught by Kathleen Kenyon and V. Gordon Childe.
 Fellow students included Leslie Grinsell and Leslie R. H. Willis; senior by a year were Nancy Sandars, Grace Simpson, and Edward Pyddoke.
 He learned the rigorous method of excavation and the stratigraphical approach pioneered by Mortimer Wheeler and Kathleen Kenyon, working with her in London (Southwark) and also as the last assistant of Leonard Woolley at Atchana (then in Turkey).
-Hood visited Greece (but not Crete) before the Second World War, and after the war was a student at the British School of Archaeology, Athens, and the British Institute of Archaeology, Ankara.
+Hood visited Greece (but not Crete) before the Second World War, and after the war was a student at the British School at Athens, and the British Institute at Ankara.